Wednesday, December 28, 2016

 The early stages of a F@#kdoggle.

 But numbers alone do not a F@#kdoggle make.
-F@#kdoggle requires a certain something - something even the most talented writer might find difficult to articulate.
+A F@#kdoggle requires a certain something - something even the most talented writer might find difficult to articulate.
 A carnival barker would say it's a spectacle, extravaganza, or a feast for the senses.
 Southern gentry might suggest it's a heckuva hullaballoo.
 A soldier returning from war would speak more plainly and call it a clusterf@#k.

 And a clusterf@#k it was.
 Shortly after crossing and scattering any fish that may have been lying in the tailout, one of those bug chuckers on the opposite bank hooked - or rather snagged - a late season king salmon.
 The angler was fishing at the top of the run, immediately across the river from our coffee pot and top most man, when his tippet likely tickled the mudshark's dorsal (or the whitish stub that remained of its dorsal).
 Suffering the onset stages of steelhead fever (or perhaps having an epileptic fit), the fisherman immediately set the hook Bassmaster Classic style, and for fifteen minutes we were treated to Jo-Jo the Idiot Circus Boy running up and down the far bank as he chased a fish that had likely spawned a week prior and was just moments earlier looking for a quiet place to die.
 Eventually, one of our party spoke up.